 Facial studs, including tongue studs and pins cannot be worn.
 Any cultural or religious reasons for needing to wear facial jewellery should be brought to the attention of MFSS Resourcing at the application stage.

-Applicants are required to hold a full manual driving licence at the point a final offer is made.
+Applicants are required to hold a full manual driving license upon application.

 If appointed you must be prepared to have your DNA and fingerprints taken to be searched against the national databases and to be stored on the police elimination database.
 Police Regulations state that prior to appointment applicants must have their DNA and fingerprints taken for the purposes of a speculative search to ascertain if they have previously come to police attention or if the applicant is linked to any outstanding crime scenes or marks.
 Failure to consent to this will result in your appointment to the police service not being progressed.